Las Vegas Car Accident Lawyer

 - Hospital bills.
 If you require any physical or cognitive medical care after a car crash, the defendant may have to pay the bills.
 This includes the costs of surgeries, consultations, doctor’s visits, ambulance fees, medical accessories, permanent disabilities, and other medical expenses.

 - Property repairs.
-The defendant will also have to pay for any property he or she damaged.
+The defendant will also have to pay for any property damage he or she is responsible for.
 This may include the costs to repair your damaged vehicle or replace a totaled car.

 - Lost wages.
 This damage category refers to both past and future lost wages – the earnings you lost while taking time off from work to attend medical appointments, recovering from your injuries, as well as damages from your inability to perform your work or earn promotions due to your injuries or disabilities caused by an accident.